jprobinson/copycat-imap/README.md

 ```

 #### Sync
-If the -sync parameter is set (it's true by default), copycat will purge any messages in the destinations that do not exist in the source and then verify that all messages in the source exist in the destinations.
+If the -sync parameter is set, copycat will purge any messages in the destinations that do not exist in the source and then verify that all messages in the source exist in the destinations.
 Any missing messages will be appeneded to the destinations with only the 'UnSeen' flag set.
 Message flags in the source WILL NOT be retained on the copy.

+#### Quick Sync
+If you only want to run sync over the latest N messages, set quick=true and set N with the quick-count param.
+Great if you know most of your inbox is mostly synced and just want to catch up every now and then.

 #### Daemon Mode (IDLE)
 If the -idle parameter is set, copycat will perform a Sync and setup connections to IDLE on a source inbox connection.
 It will run like this indefinitely and will propagate changes to the destination inboxes until the process is killed.